 They advertise their platform to be generally suitable for building sites without writing a single line of code, i.e., without any time spent on actual development.

 You don’t need to know how to code at all to build a site on Webflow, which somewhat lends to why many marketers and people with limited technical knowledge choose it.

-Webflow also offers content management functionality – letting you manage blog content, pages, etc., all within their platform – that is widely considered one of their worst features.
+Webflow also offers content management functionality – letting you manage blog content, pages, etc., all within their platform – which is widely considered one of their worst features.

 Webflow also advertises content management functionality, the functionality of their platform that you would be tied into using to manage your blog content and pages, all within their platform.
 This is an area that they are widely accepted to be lacking in.

 The Webflow platform falls into the same category of solutions as Squarespace, Wix, and Weebly.
 You have no control over where your site is hosted and very little freedom.

 Few will be unfamiliar with WordPress – as the world’s leading content management system that powers over 43% of all websites – we use it for our own sites because we truly do find it to be the best content management system, as the statistics continue to show year after year.
 It’s open-source and flexible, and choosing it affords you the freedom that no closed-source platform can, it’s clear to see why the majority of the internet agrees.